Boys Like Girls: Boys Like Girls (2006–2009)

 On August 22, 2006, their debut studio album Boys Like Girls was released.
 Debuting on the Billboard 200 at number 179, the album sold less than 1,500 copies in its first week.
 The album peaked at number 55 on the Billboard 200.
-As of June 2009, the album has sold over 700,000 copies in the United States and is certified gold by the Recording Industry Association of America.
+By June 2009, the album had sold over 700,000 copies in the United States and is certified gold by the Recording Industry Association of America.
 While, as the title might suggest, songs about boys liking girls clearly prevail on the album, Johnson occasionally touched upon themes such as his mother's battle with cancer, leaving home, and promiscuous adolescents, with songs concerning these topics such as "Dance Hall Drug" and "On Top of the World".
 "Hero/Heroine" was released on October 16, 2006, and peaked at number 43 on the Billboard Hot 100.
 The song was certified gold by the RIAA.
 The band went on tour with Spitalfield, Punchline, Valencia and Over It in November and December.

 In 2007, they began with a short headlining run with Self Against City, after which the group joined Cobra Starship supporting a two-month Cartel tour in February.
 They performed "The Great Escape" on Jimmy Kimmel Live! on February 22, 2007, and eventually was released as the album's second single on March 3.
 The song peaked at number 23 on the Billboard Hot 100 and was certified platinum by the RIAA.
 Boys Like Girls played their first international concerts during the Canada leg of Hellogoodbye's Two Months of Spring Break Tour and the UK festival Give It A Name 2007.
 They also appeared on The Bamboozle festival.
 From late June to late August, the group performed on the annual Vans Warped Tour.
-On July 31, the band's single "The Great Escape" reached the No. 1 spot on the MTV show Total Request Live.
+On July 31, the band's single "The Great Escape" reached the number 1 spot on the MTV show Total Request Live.
 They embarked on their headlining Tourzilla tour from September to November.
 In September 2007, Boys Like Girls released a three-song acoustic set for AOL's Sessions Under Cover as an EP in the iTunes Store, containing "The Great Escape", "Thunder" and a cover of Frou Frou's "Let Go".